-But with all the hype surrounding WordPress Multisite, it can be tough to decide whether it’s more efficient to run separate websites, or combine everything and run it from one single WordPress install.
+With all the hype surrounding WordPress Multisite, it can be tough to decide whether it’s more efficient to run separate websites, or combine everything and run it from one WordPress install.

 Luckily, we’re here to give you the low down on what WordPress Multisite is and whether you should consider using it, as opposed to running multiple websites individually.

 WordPress Multisite is a feature that allows you to run multiple WordPress websites from one single codebase.
 In other words, if you have five separate WordPress websites, you can operate all five using one single WordPress installation rather than installing WordPress five times and managing them separately.